AnIdiotInvests/anidiotinvests.github.io/about.md

 {% include image-caption-dynamic.html image="caged-wealth.png"
 left="true"%}

-I think a lot of people like to talk about investing money, but not many people like to talk about investing in themselves.
+Everyone loves to talk about investing money on the internet, but not many people like to talk about investing in themselves.

-Not saying I am the better at it than anyone else, and hopefully I can talk about this subject to make someone's day better.
+Not saying I am any better at it than anyone else, and hopefully I can talk about this subject while makeing someone's day better not worse.

 I wish I could have learned what I know now 10 years ago, and I want to continue learning and sharing it with anyone who is interested.